 S-Blend Sort

 Blends are always tricky for my students.
-The spring s-blends sort give them practice with sorting words with s-blends (sk, sl, sm, sn, sp, st,sw) in the beginning.
+The spring s-blends sort gives them practice sorting words with s-blends (sk, sl, sm, sn, sp, st,sw) in the beginning.

 Punctuation Sort

-My class can always use practice with punctuations.
-This center requires students to read sentences and match the correct punctuation, period or question mark.
-The optional recording sheet has them writing one telling sentence and one asking sentence from their matches.
+My class can always use practice with punctuation.
+This center requires students to read sentences and match the correct punctuation, period, or question mark.
+The optional recording sheet has them write one telling sentence and one asking sentence from their matches.

 Long and Short Vowel Sort

-The vowel sort center requires students to hear the different sounds on vowels in words. in this centers, students sort the pictures to the correct beehive.
-There is a cut and glue recording sheet that can be used wit the center, or a separate activity.
+The vowel sort center requires students to hear the different sounds on vowels in words. in this center, students sort the pictures to the correct beehive.
+There is a cut and glue recording sheet that can be used with the center, or a separate activity.

 Syllable Sort